-Every cent you raise goes straight to the Make-a-Wish Foundation (Eastern Ontario Chapter, based right here in Ottawa).
+Every cent you raise goes straight to the Make-a-Wish Foundation (Eastern Ontario Chapter, based right here in Ottawa serving as far west as Kingston and everything in between).
 They grant wishes to children with terminal or life-threatening illnesses.

 How Much Do I Need to Raise?

 This isn’t like minor hockey where you have to move a quota of chocolate bars, but please take the fundraising aspect seriously.
 Some growers raise as little as $25 and some as much as $5000.
 Most of us fall somewhere in between.
-If you’re in this to just grow a mustache, then do it on your own time.
-If you’re growing with M4K you do need to raise money.
+If you’re in this to just grow a mustache and have fun, then do it on your own time.
+If you’re growing with M4K, you do need to raise money.
 Trust us, it’s not hard!
 We’ve even attached a pledge sheet to make it super easy for you.

 How Do I Find People to Donate Money?

 It’s not as hard as you think.
-Along with a pledge sheet, we’ve included a one-pager that explains what M4K is.
+Along with a pledge sheet, we’ve included a poster that looks awesome.
 They make for a great combo.
 Try posting both sheets on the bulletin board at work.
 This accomplishes two things: helps you to raise money and informs your boss why you’re sporting that lip rug.
 You should also hit up all your friends and family – if you can get a few donations you’ll find that it adds up real quick… and you’ll get all the good karma for helping the kids.